whittingtonu/wusite2/_posts/2015-11-14-precision-shooting-fundamental-aiming.md

 ##Conclusion:

 There is nothing basic in the shooting disciplines, especially Precision Long Range Shooting.
 Consistency equals Accuracy; this is our formula for success.
 The shooter has the highest effect of inconsistency on the projectile.
-It is up to us to create a level of consistency in an Integrated Act of Firing.
+It is up to us to create a consistent Integrated Act of Firing.
 It is the Fundamentals that we will rely on for this and establishing the correct fundamental is the key to success.

 ______________________________________________________